June 25, 2016

 Song: Foolish

-“Vote of Confidence” (11/13/93) – Jake runs for class president to impress his brother while Tiffani has to date his opponent to settle a bet.
+“Vote of Confidence” (11/13/93) – Jake runs for class president to impress his brother while Tiffani must date his opponent to settle a bet.

-“The Year of the Woo” (11/20/93) – Sam has to decide to use her money to go back to Hong Kong for Chinese New Year or to help fix the band’s van.
+“The Year of the Woo” (11/20/93) – Sam must decide to use her money to go back to Hong Kong for Chinese New Year or to help fix the band’s van.

 “Schoolhouse Rock” (11/27/93) – Detention may keep the band from playing for Sting’s manager.